BestTimesToVisit.com Logo

 Taxis

-These are dedicated shuttle bus services connecting Keflavík International Airport (KEF) to Reykjavik city center and major hotels.
-They are the most cost-effective and convenient way to get to and from the airport.
+These dedicated bus services connect Keflavík International Airport (KEF) to Reykjavik city center and major hotels.
+They are the most practical and cost-effective way to get to and from the airport, especially if you're not renting a car immediately.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.